dustinpfister/blog_posts/_posts/js-array-slice.md

 console.log(a2); // [1,2,3,4]
 ```

 This works because I am working with an array of primitives, objects however are copied by reference.
 So in these situations using just array slice might not be enough.
-Some how you will need to preform a shallow or even deep clone of the array first in order to really return something that is separate from the source that can not end up being mangled elsewhere in a body of code.
-However getting into stuff like that is beyond the scope of this post.
+When I am in these situations somehow I will need to preform what is often called a deep clone of the array.
+By doing so I would then return something that is separate from the source array that can not end up being mangled elsewhere in a body of code.
+However getting into stuff like that is beyond the scope of this post, if you want to read more about this then you might want to check out my post on [copying arrays in javaScript](/2020/09/03/js-array-copy/), and maybe also my posts on [lodash clone](/2017/10/02/lodash_clone/), and [lodash deep clone](/2017/11/03/lodash_clonedeep/).

 ```js
 var points = [